SpinaCMS/Spina/README.md

 The installer will help you setup your first user.

 Then start `rails s` and access your admin panel at `/admin`.

+## Upgrading from 0.10 to 0.11

+The spina-template gem is merged into the spina gem.
+You don't have to use the original spina-template gem anymore.

 ## Upgrading from 0.9 to 0.10